raulpalmaa/Unscented_Kalman/CSF_2024/README.md

   is extrapolated rather than measured.
 This margin is not adaptive to the actual spike rate, so it may over- or under-trim depending on topology/coupling.

-Add your license of choice here (MIT, GPL, etc).